 However, most UV filters and protection filters in the market are made from a piece of thin glass.
 They offer little physical protection since the filter glass is easy to be broken, as discovered by users who have dropped their filters by accident.

-In this impact test, a 5/8-inch steel ball weighting approximately 0.56 ounce (about 16 grams) is dropped from a height of 50 inches (about 1.27 meters) upon the surface of test target, and the test target must not be fractured.
+In this impact test, a 5/8-inch steel ball weighing approximately 0.56 ounce (about 16 grams) is dropped from a height of 50 inches (about 1.27 meters) upon the surface of the test target, and the test target must not be fractured.

 First, we gather a few traditional UV filters and put them through the drop-ball test.

 As seen from above, all these UV filters failed the drop ball test, including a few premium brand filters such as Kenko Pro1D UV and B+W XS-Pro UV.
 Some UV filters did not even pass the test with a smaller steel ball of 7g, or less than half of the standard weight at 16g.

 There is no surprise for this since these filters are not built as real protection filters from the first place.
 We just want to use the test to break the illusion of traditional UV filters can provide protection to camera lenses.